Generalized weighted surface algebras: Derived equivalences of algebras

 \section{Derived equivalences of algebras}

 In this section, we recall a few basic facts on derived equivalences of algebras needed in our paper.
-Moreover, we discuss a relevant construction of tilting complexes which is very useful in realizing derived equivalences.
+Moreover, we discuss a relevant construction of tilting complexes which is very useful in realizing derived equivalences between symmetric and periodic algebras.

 Given an algebra $A$, we denote by $K^b(\mod A)$ the homotopy category of bounded complexes of modules in $\mod A$ and by $K^b(P_A)$ its subcategory formed by bounded complexes of projective modules.
 The derived category $D^b(\mod A)$ of $A$ is the localization of $K^b(\mod A)$ with respect to quasi-isomorphisms, and admits structure of a triangulated category, where the suspension functor is given by left shift $(-)[1]$ (see \cite{Ha1}).
 Algebras $A$ and $B$ are called \emph{derived equivalent} provided their derived categories $D^b(\mod A)$ and $D^b(\mod B)$ are equivalent as triangulated categories.
-Moreover, a complex $T$ in $K^b(P_A)$ is called a \emph{tilting complex} \cite{Ric1}, if the following conditions are satisfied: \begin{enumerate} \item[(T1)] $\Hom_{K^b(P_A)}(T,T[i])=0$, for all integers $i\neq 0$, \item[(T2)] $\add(T)$ generates $K^b(P_A)$ as triangulated category. \end{enumerate}
+Derived equivalences are commonly realized through tilting complexes, being natural extension of tilting modules.
+A complex $T$ in $K^b(P_A)$ is called a \emph{tilting complex} \cite{Ric1}, if the following conditions are satisfied: \begin{enumerate} \item[(T1)] $\Hom_{K^b(P_A)}(T,T[i])=0$, for all integers $i\neq 0$, \item[(T2)] $\add(T)$ generates $K^b(P_A)$ as triangulated category. \end{enumerate}

 We have the following theorem due to Rickard \cite[Theorem 6.4]{Ric1}.

 \begin{theorem} Algebras $A$ and $B$ are derived equivalent if and only if there exists a tilting complex $T$ in $K^b(P_A)$ such that $\End_{K^b(P_A)}\cong B$. \end{theorem}